anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Matthew 11.1: omitted.
 * Matthew 11.2-11: Advent 3.
 * Matthew 11.12-13: omitted, along with its parallel in Luke 16.16.
-* Matthew 11.14: omitted, along with its parallel in Mark 9.13.
+* Matthew 11.14: omitted, along with its close parallels in Matthew 17.10-13 and Mark 9.11-13.
 * Matthew 11.15: common saying, included elsewhere ('Let anyone with ears listen!').
 * Matthew 11.16-19, 25-30: **Proper 9**.
 * Matthew 11.20-24: omitted, along with its parallel in Luke 10.12-15.